top of page

 2. Bribery in Relation to the Judge or the Advocate

-- Anyone who Bribes the Judge or the Advocate
+Anyone who Bribes the Judge or the Advocate

-• gives or promises something to a judge with the aim of influencing the decision of the case examined case; or
+gives or promises something to a judge with the aim of influencing the decision of the case examined case; or

-• gives or promises something to an individual who according to the laws and regulations is appointed as an advocate to attend a trial session with the aim of influencing the advice or views on the case examined,
+gives or promises something to an individual who according to the laws and regulations is appointed as an advocate to attend a trial session with the aim of influencing the advice or views on the case examined,

-shall be sentenced to a minimum of 3 (three) years of imprisonment and a maximum of 15 (fifteen) years of imprisonment and be fined a minimum of Rp150.000.000,- (one hundred and fifty million Rupiah) and a maximum of Rp750.000.000,- (seven hundred and fifty million Rupiah).
+shall be sentenced to a minimum of 3 (three) years of imprisonment toa maximum of 15 (fifteen) years of imprisonment and be fined a minimum of Rp150.000.000,- (one hundred and fifty million Rupiah) and a maximum of Rp750.000.000,- (seven hundred and fifty million Rupiah).
 Such sentence also applies to the judge or the advocate receiving the payment or promise as referred to in point (i) and point (ii).

-- Judge or Advocate who Receives Bribery
+Judge or Advocate who Receives Bribery

-According to Article 12 (c) and (d) Law No. 31/1999:
+According to Article 12 (c) and (d) of Law No. 31/1999:

-• a judge that receives gifts or promises believed or reasonably suspected to have been given to influence the verdict of the case handed down to them for trial; or
+a judge that receives gifts or promises believed or reasonably suspected to have been given to influence the verdict of the case handed down to them for trial; or

-• an individual who according to the laws and regulations is determined to be an advocate to attend a trial court, then receives gifts or promises believed or reasonably suspected to have been given to influence the advice or view on the case referred to the court for trial,
+an individual who according to the laws and regulations is determined to be an advocate to attend a trial court, then receives gifts or promises believed or reasonably suspected to have been given to influence the advice or view on the case referred to the court for trial,

-shall be sentenced to life imprisonment or a minimum sentence of 4 (four) years and a maximum sentenced of 20 (twenty) years of imprisonment and be fined to a minimum of Rp200.000.000,- (two hundred million Rupiah) and to a maximum of Rp1.000.000.000,- (one billion Rupiah).
+shall be sentenced to life imprisonment or a minimum sentence of 4 (four) years to a maximum sentence of 20 (twenty) years of imprisonment, and be fined a minimum of Rp200.000.000,- (two hundred million Rupiah) to a maximum of Rp1.000.000.000,- (one billion Rupiah).

-- Embezzlement in connection with Position
+Embezzlement in connection with Position

 Embezzlement in Connection with Position